Ammar03s/Text-2-SQL-workflow/README.md

 ## Test Data

-You can test with this sample CSV: [https://www.kaggle.com/datasets/philiphyde1/nfl-stats-1999-2022]
+You can test with this sample CSV's: https://www.kaggle.com/datasets/philiphyde1/nfl-stats-1999-2022

 ## Requirements